voxeet/hackathon-quick-start/TreeHacks2023/TreeHacks2023.md

 :eyes: [Come Meet the Dolby.io Team]()

-## Getting Started With Dolby.io APIs
+## Getting Started With Dolbyio APIs
 Dolby.io is a new developer platform by Dolby Labs that puts decades of Dolby sight and sound technology in the hands of developers.
 The Dolby.io APIs can be divided into **3** main suites of tools:

 > **Sign-up for an account [using this link](https://bit.ly/dolbyio-at-treehacks) to get free minutes on your account for use on your hackathon project.**